What is 8D Problem Solving? Complete Guide For 2025

 What is 8D problem solving methodology –

-Before getting into this let’s understand the simple question, what is meant by a problem?… A problem is a situation you want to change or it is an opportunity for improvement. right!
-In the context of Six Sigma, the problem is nothing but the out-of-control situation, waste in the process or special causes of variation, etc.
+Before getting into this let’s understand the simple question, what is meant by a problem?… A problem is a situation you want to change or it is an opportunity for improvement, right!

 Generally, there are two causes of variation which are responsible to disturb any process i.e. Special cause of variation and a common cause of variation.
 The focus of any problem-solving tool is to reduce these variations as much as possible.

-Suppose, If we plot the control chart, in that any data point which is beyond the upper and lower limits indicates that the process has special causes of variation, and when all the data points are within these limits that means our process has only a common cause of variation.
+Suppose, If we plot the control chart, in that any data point that is beyond the upper and lower limits indicates that the process has special causes of variation, and when all the data points are within these limits that means our process has only a common cause of variation.

 8D methodology